flutter/website/src/docs/development/ui/animations/tutorial.md

 Notice that `animate()` returns an Animation, not an Animatable.

-The following example shows a controller, a curve, and a Tween:
+The following example shows a controller, a curve, and a `Tween`:

 <!-- skip -->
 {% prettify dart %}